 In the case of vocational schools, the credential must be able to be used to get gainful employment.
 That means that most graduates must be able to provide for themselves and keep up with their debt payments with a job after graduation.

-The application process can take years, and not all schools who apply get approved.
-Many schools are in operation that don’t fit into this classification, so it’s a serious factor to consider when evaluating your college options.
+The application process can take years, and not all schools that apply get approved.
+Many schools in operation don’t fit into this classification, so it’s a serious factor to consider when evaluating your college options.

 If you’re looking to refinance your student loans, most lenders require that the school you used your student loans to attend is a Title IV institution.

 That’s because this classification is a measure of your degree’s validity and value.
 When reviewing schools, the Department of Education looks to see if the college’s degree programs prepare students for gainful employment.